 SigSci Blog

-Inaugural CAG Symposium Fosters Deeper Understanding of Key FIGG Topics
+Inaugural CAG Symposium Fosters Deeper Understanding of Key FGG Topics

-Roundtable discussions offered small groups the opportunity to discuss their challenges in the space of FIGG and offer solutions In recent years, Forensic Investigative Genetic Genealogy (FIGG) has become a primary focus of large forensic conferences as laboratories explore the adoption of the associated technologies and workflows, law enforcement officials...
+Roundtable discussions offered small groups the opportunity to discuss their challenges in the space of FIGG and offer solutions In recent years, Forensic Genetic Genealogy (FGG) has become a primary focus of large forensic conferences as laboratories explore the adoption of the associated technologies and workflows, law enforcement officials eagerly...
 MORE

 Image of burning minivan over historical image of Wall Street bombing